chrisglein/chrisglein.github.io/heist/rules.md

 | <img alt="agility icon" src="new-rulebook/skillFoot.png" style="max-width: 100px"/> | <img alt="charm icon" src="new-rulebook/skillTeeth.png" style="max-width: 100px"/> | <img alt="skill icon" src="new-rulebook/skillPaw.png" style="max-width: 100px"/> |

 The number of icons you have of a particular skill is your skill score.
 For example, the Cat Burglar starts with 2 Agility and 1 Dexterity.

-You also start the game with a Secret.
-These cards represent your unique background that provides your motivation for the heist.
-Meeting the criteria on your Secret will award you a larger take at the end of the game.

 # YOUR TURN
 Players each take a turn in clockwise order.
 On your turn choose an <span class="obstacle">Obstacle</span> and place the active job marker on that <span class="obstacle">Obstacle</span> card.